 Providers must assess the immunization status of clients at every medical checkup and vaccines must be administered according to the current Advisory Committee on Immunization Practices (ACIP).
 “Recommended Childhood and Adolescent Immunization Schedule.
 The ACIP schedule can be found at http://www.cdc.gov/vaccines/schedules/index.html.
 Immunizations must be administered at the time of the checkup unless medically contraindicated or because of parental reasons of conscience, including religious beliefs.
-Providers may not refer clients to local health departments or other providers
+Immunizations which may be appropriate based on age and health history but which are medically contraindicated at the time of the screening may be rescheduled at an appropriate time.
+Providers may not refer clients to local health departments or other providers for immunization administration.

 Providers may obtain vaccines free of charge from the Texas Vaccines for Children (TVFC) Program, for clients birth through 18 years old, and must not charge the client for the vaccines.
 Medicaid does not reimburse for vaccines that are available through TVFC.

 Health education is designed to help parents and caregivers understand what to expect in terms of the child's development and to provide information for all ages about the benefits of healthy lifestyles and practices, as well as accident and disease prevention.
 Age-appropriate topics include, but are not limited to nutrition and crib safety (infants), reading and toilet training (toddlers), puberty and physical changes (older children) and mental health and communications with family and trusted adults (adolescents).
 Lead risk assessment should be done through anticipatory guidance.
-Suggested topics are found on the back side of the Texas Health Steps Child Health Record forms at www.dshs.state.tx.us/thsteps/forms.
+Suggested topics are found on the Anticipatory Guidance page on this website and on the back side of the Texas Health Steps Child Health Record forms at www.dshs.state.tx.us/thsteps/forms.